Experimental signatures of a $\hat{Z}\hat{X}$ beam-splitter interaction between a Kerr-cat and transmon qubit: Signatures of interaction

 Next, we studied the interaction speed as a function of beam-splitter amplitude, $\xi$, and cat size, $\alpha$.
-The readout contrast and coherence times for the KCQ depends on $\alpha$, which makes fits to oscillations of the KCQ $\braket{Y}$ observable to be less reliable as a function of $\alpha$.
+The readout contrast and coherence times for the KCQ depends on $\alpha$, which makes fits to oscillations of the KCQ $\braket{Y_{cat}}$ observable to be less reliable as a function of $\alpha$.
 Instead we modified the pulse sequence to observe oscillations of the transmon state during the beam-splitter interaction.
-The KCQ is again initialized in $\ket{\mathcal{C_\alpha^+}}$, while the transmon is initialized in $\ket{+Z}$, such that the beam-splitter interaction results in oscillations of the transmon $\braket{Z}$ observable.
-Fig.~\ref{fig3}a shows the transmon $\braket{Z}$ measurement, which oscillates with increasing rate as the beam-splitter amplitude is increased.
+The KCQ is again initialized in $\ket{\mathcal{C_\alpha^+}}$, while the transmon is initialized in $\ket{+Z}$, such that the beam-splitter interaction results in oscillations of the transmon $\braket{Z_q}$ observable.
+Fig.~\ref{fig3}a shows the transmon $\braket{Z_q}$ measurement, which oscillates with increasing rate as the beam-splitter amplitude is increased.

-The beam-splitter drive amplitude, $\xi$, was calibrated in photon number units via a separate Stark shift experiment, described in Appendix~A. A representative line cut and fit for amplitude of $\xi = 2.04$ is shown in Fig.~\ref{fig3}b, while Fig.~\ref{fig3}c shows the extracted beam-splitter interaction rate, $\Omega$, versus $\xi$, for several different cat sizes $\alpha$.
-We observe that $\Omega$ versus $\xi$ asymptotes to a linear dependence at large enough $\xi$.
+The beam-splitter drive amplitude, $\xi$, was calibrated in photon number units via a separate Stark shift experiment, described in Appendix~A. A representative line cut and fit for amplitude of $\xi = 2.04$ is shown in Fig.~\ref{fig3}b.
+The beam-splitter drive induces an amplitude dependent Stark shift on the transmon which causes the loss of contrast for $\xi\lesssim1$ and $\xi\gtrsim4$ seen in Fig.~\ref{fig3}a.
+As described in Appendix E, the oscillation rate is also not linear in $\xi$ due to the frequency detuning caused by the Stark shift.
+Therefore, a fit which included the frequency detuning was performed and the value of the beam-splitter interaction rate $\Omega = \tilde{g}_3\xi\alpha$ was extracted, as outlined in Appendix E. We observe that $\Omega$ varies linearly on $\xi$ as expected.
 According to Eqn.~\ref{hintg}, fitting the slope of this dependence and scaling by $\alpha$ gives the third-order nonlinearity $\tilde{g}_3$.
 The inset of Fig~\ref{fig3}c shows the measured $\tilde{g}_3$ for various $\alpha$ and compares to the designed value of $0.45$~MHz, showing excellent agreement.